nerdmonkey/spartan-lazaro/README.md

 # Spartan Serverless Framework

 ## About
-**Spartan Serverless Framework**—"the Swiss Army knife for serverless development"—is a powerful scaffold that simplifies the creation of serverless applications on AWS.
-It streamlines your development process and ensures code consistency, allowing you to build scalable and efficient applications on AWS with ease.
+**Spartan Serverless Framework**—"the Swiss Army knife for serverless development"—is a powerful scaffold that simplifies the creation of serverless applications on Google Cloud Platform (GCP).
+It streamlines your development process and ensures code consistency, allowing you to build scalable and efficient applications on GCP with ease.

 #### Spartan Serverless Framework is versatile and can be used to efficiently develop:
 - RESTful API
-- Workflows or State Machines
+- Cloud Functions and Event-driven workflows
 - Small or Medium-sized ETL Pipelines
-- Containerized Microservices
+- Containerized Microservices on Cloud Run
+- Pub/Sub message processing
 - Agentic AI (Coming Soon)

-Fully tested in AWS, Spartan Serverless Framework is also compatible with other cloud providers like Azure and GCP, making it a flexible choice for a wide range of serverless applications.
+Fully tested on Google Cloud Platform, Spartan Serverless Framework is also compatible with other cloud providers like AWS and Azure, making it a flexible choice for a wide range of serverless applications.

 ---